lunaaa95/mou/README.md

 ## Model Structure
 Specifically, MoU is consist of MoF for short-term dependecy modeling and MoA for long-term dependecy modeling.

-MoF is designed to capture divergent context information for better short-term dependency modeling
+MoF is designed to capture divergent context information for better short-term dependency modeling, the structure of MoF is shown as follows:
 <div align="center">
   <figure>
     <img src="https://github.com/lunaaa95/mou/blob/main/figs/overview.png" alt="mof">